Frontier Growth Foundation

 The foundation’s matching program makes you feel proud about working for a company that not only walks the talk but also leans in and supports their employees in causes that are important to them.

 Board of Directors

 Employees volunteer to serve on the Frontier Growth Foundation board of directors for a 2-year term.
-During this time they commit to participate in monthly meetings and planning sessions, as well as being an ambassador of the foundation both internally and externally.
-The board of directors includes Andrew Lindner, Jessica Warzybok, Morgan Coriale, Roberto Muñoz, and Hunter Robinson.
+During this time, they commit to participate in monthly meetings and planning sessions, as well as being an ambassador of the foundation both internally and externally.
+The board of directors includes Andrew Lindner, Steve Sellers, Paige Klump, Tim Bechtold, Tristan Goss, and Peter Berlin.